+'''

 MedianPrice Bottom Percent 10

+'''

-You can display top or bottom values for the entire report table, or for each group in the report design.
+These operators cannot be used to create a filter at the data set level.
+You can display top or bottom values for the report table level, or at the group level in the report design.
 For example, in a report design that lists profit and revenue for each product line and sales office, you can define a filter condition that displays profit values in the bottom 10 percent for each sales office city.
-On Filter, define the condition in the same way you did earlier.
-In Filter on, select On Group, then select a grouped column from the drop-down list, as shown in Figure 5-6.